fortogfn/ero-trashserver/README.md

-Ero gameserver s12 isn't a rewrite of Eon gameserver that doesn't fixe the bugs and doesn't add stuff and doesn't make it 1:1.
+Ero gameserver s12 isn't a rewrite of Eon gameserver that doesn't fix the bugs and doesn't add stuff and doesn't make it 1:1.

 ## Features